-Feeling distracted?
+Are you feeling distracted?
 When your attention swings in an undesired direction, you should notice it.
-Become aware of it and it’s possible to revert gently back to what you were doing before the distraction occurred.
+Become aware of it, and it’s possible to revert gently back to what you were doing before the distraction occurred.
 Channeling attention this way is easier if you don’t have external distractions because dealing with the internal ones is complicated enough.

 Finding Peace in Being Disconnected

-You need to understand that when you are “offline” the world suddenly become quieter and your inner world comes to life.
-This is the specific problem of living in a “connected reality.”
-Even when we’re physically offline, our minds are still “connected”.
+You need to understand that when you are “offline,” the world suddenly becomes quieter, and your inner world comes to life.
+This is the specific problem of living in “connected reality.”
+Even when we’re physically offline, our minds are still “connected.”
 This “connection” robs you of real-life experience.
 It’s like smoking: it shortens your life every time you abuse it.
 Not only those moments that you spend in front of the screen but also the ones you spend habitually getting your fix.

 Is Social Media A Good “Lifestyle”?

 Have you noticed people are proclaiming that social media is a “lifestyle”?
 I have, and I used to be one of them.
-Not as an evangelist, but a regular active user.
+Not as an influencer, but a regular active user.
 The bottom line was that I did not like the effect it was having on my life.
-I found myself scrolling mindlessly through various different streams in search of the next dopamine rush that came with finding something interesting.
-Like a rat in a maze, searching for the next treat with no sight of an exit.
+I found myself scrolling mindlessly through different feeds in search of the next dopamine rush that came with finding something unusual—like a rat in a maze, searching for the next treat with no sight of an exit.

 The same thing counts for email as well, especially when you are waiting for a reply from someone.
-Your brain demands that you double-check for things that pique its interest.
-This “habitual checking” behavior pattern is becoming an ever-growing problem, and this article is an attempt to solve it and increase awareness of this modern issue.
+Your brain demands that you double-check for elements that pique its interest.
+This “habitual checking” behavior pattern is becoming an ever-growing problem, and this article is an attempt to solve it and increase awareness of this prevalent issue.

 Take the Red Pill and Unplug